 Crimes in progress or emergencies may also be reported to Campus Safety by using one of the Blue Light Emergency poles on campus.
-The Blue Light Emergency poles are located on the exterior of David Allan Hubbard Library, the parking kiosk in the Payton Hall lobby, and the Chang Commons housing apartments.
+The Blue Light Emergency poles are located on the exterior of David Allan Hubbard Library and the Chang Commons housing apartments.
 A blue light is located above these phones for ease of identification, and there are placards on each telephone/Blue Light pole with the location of the telephone/pole in English, Korean, and Spanish.